thomasballinger/convex-react-query-draft/README.md

 # TODO

+- two useQueries in the same components and an error infinite loops
-- disable some default retry behavior so errors get reported more quickly; and adding more useQuery hooks for the same query should not retry the query.
+- adding more useQuery hooks for the same query should not retry the query.
-- reset behavior after an error
 - roll this up into a library
 - auth
 - paginated queries
 - skip token?
 - pushing new code should invalidate, even for errors?
+- Ideally users never import "convex/react" so that useQuery is never offered as an autoimport;
+  re-expose these as useConvexQuery etc.

 # Contributing